Spire Empowers Regional Grocers with Consumer Analytics

 CHALLENGES: Spire’s founders knew the company would accumulate a vast amount of data from shoppers, but they didn’t want the headaches and distraction of tending to a growing IT infrastructure.
 From day one, the founders decided to outsource their entire IT infrastructure to a reliable partner.

 RACKSPACE SOLUTION: A dedicated farm of high-powered database servers that grew with the company’s needs.
-These servers feature a dedicated SAN array from EMC with managed service, complete with Fanatical Support® to keep Spire’s analytic applications running 24x7x365.
+These servers feature a dedicated SAN array from EMC with Managed Operations, complete with Fanatical Support® to keep Spire’s analytic applications running 24x7x365.

 BUSINESS OUTCOME: Spire has grown steadily since 2007 by producing timely and relevant product recommendations to its clients.
 With Rackspace managing its IT infrastructure, Spire has been able to focus on its core competency: processor-intensive shopper analytics.